Nour-ben-aouicha/Stress_Detector/README.md

 - Saves the trained Random Forest Classifier model (`body_language.pkl`) using pickle.
 - Loads the saved model to make real-time predictions on the detected landmarks from the webcam feed.
 - Displays the recognized body language class on the video feed, enhancing visualization by drawing rectangles and text near the left ear area.

-#### Instructions

-1. **Setup and Installation:**
-   - Install required libraries: MediaPipe, OpenCV.
-   - Clone this repository.

-2. **Usage:**
-   - Run the provided Python script.
-   - Ensure a working webcam is connected to the system.
-   - View the real-time detection and visualization of body language on the webcam feed.

-3. **File Structure:**
-   - `main.py`: Python script for real-time body language detection.
-   - `coords.csv`: File containing exported landmark coordinates.
-   - `body_language.pkl`: Saved Random Forest Classifier model.

-4. **Notes:**
-   - Ensure necessary permissions for webcam access.
-   - Adjust parameters or algorithms in the script for personalized experimentation.

-#### Credits

-- Developed by [Your Name]
-- Created using MediaPipe and OpenCV libraries.

-#### License

-This project is licensed under [License Name].
-See the LICENSE file for details.

----
-Feel free to contribute, report issues, or provide feedback! 🚀👩‍💻👨‍💻